scherermichael/dotfiles/README.md

 ## Creating snapshot of current system

-In order to store the current configuration for later use run `./snapshot.sh`, commit the changes, and push it:
+In order to store the current configuration for later use, run `./snapshot.sh`, commit the changes, and push it:

 ```sh
 ./snapshot.sh